TWan777/side/spec/bridge/README.md

 }
 ```

-To enhance security, `MintRequests` have a time limit of 24 hours.
+To enhance security, `IntentRequests` have a time limit of 24 hours.
 Assets deposited after this designated time frame will not be processed and, consequently, will be forfeited.
 It is essential for users to adhere to the 24-hour limit to ensure the successful completion of the asset deposit on the external chain.

 There should be the following functions to facilitate obtaining transactions or iterating through transactions.